easymetahub/emh-marklogic-glossary/README.md

 ## xqDoc

-Open
-[http://localhost:8006/xqDoc](http://localhost:8006/xqDoc) and you get the following.
+Click on the xqDoc icon and you get the following in a new tab.

 ![images/xqdoc-01.png](images/xqdoc-01.png)

 ## OpenAPI

-Open
-[http://localhost:8006/openapi](http://localhost:8006/openapi) and you get the Swagger UI of the RESTful services of the application.
+Click on the OpenAPI icon and you get the Swagger UI of the RESTful services of the application in a new tab.

 ![images/openapi-01.png](images/openapi-01.png)